Foolproof Tips for Generating Roofing Leads in 2022 and Beyond

 - Outbound marketing: Some of the most well-known advertising methods use “outbound marketing.”
 The basic principle is that you put out your message to a broad audience.
 Of that general audience, a small percentage will be looking for a roofer.
 Of that percentage, some portion will be convinced of your message and give you a call.
 Some outbound marketing tactics work well.
 Others are less effective than they used to be.
 Some that you might be familiar with include TV and radio ads, direct mail and door-to-door marketing.

-- Inbound marketing: Inbound marketing is more targeted than outbound marketing.
-It gets your information in front of people who are already looking for a roofer.
-For example, if someone searches online for “commercial roofing contractor near me,” that person is ready to hire a roofer.
-In this case, the first two or three results will likely be paid ads for roofers who service their area.
-Right below those ads will be a box of organic results featuring roofing businesses in the area.
-Inbound marketing lead generation strategies such as paying for ads and optimizing your website for search engines are some of the best ways to gain new business.
+- Inbound marketing: Inbound marketing is more targeted than outbound.
+It gets your information in front of people already looking for a roofer.
+If someone searches online for “commercial roofing contractor near me,” they’re ready to hire a roofer.
+The first few results will likely be paid ads for roofers who service their area.
+Below those ads is a box of organic results featuring roofing businesses nearby.
+Inbound marketing lead generation strategies, like paying for ads and optimizing your website for search engines, help you gain new business.

 - Conversion rate: A high conversion rate is a sign of a successful web page or ad campaign.
 The people who send you their contact information are those who have “converted.”
 Both your digital ads and your website will convert a certain percentage of their viewers.
 That percentage is your conversion rate.
 As you test new ads and web pages, your conversion rate will help you know what worked best.